Role-based access control

 You can verify permissions by using SQL Editor:

-1. In dbForge Studio for SQL Server, establish a new connection by specifying the user credentials you’ve created and database.
+1. In dbForge Studio for SQL Server, create a new connection.

 2. Open SQL Editor.